 Click on Any Logo Below to View Fireplace Collections

 Pellet Stoves are very much an environmentally-friendly choice.
 These "green" appliances will heat your home by burning a clean fuel that would have otherwise have ended up in a landfill.
-To see a large selection of pellet stoves and the accessories and fuel to go along with them, visit our large showrooms located right in Dubuque, Iowa and only a short drive from any place in Northeast Iowa, Southwest Wisconsin or Northwest Illinois.
+To see a large selection of pellet inserts & pellet stoves along with accessories and fuel to go along with them, visit our large showrooms located right in Dubuque, Iowa and only a short drive from any place in Northeast Iowa, Southwest Wisconsin or Northwest Illinois.
 Pellet stoves use a renewable resource that is easy to maintain and clean burning.
 Plus, these appliances will also help you save on your heating bill!
 We have experts ready to answer your questions – stop by the showrooms today!

 Join Our "PELLET CLUB"

 As a Dubuque Fireplace and Patio pellet stove customer, we would like to thank you by offering you the benefits of our Pellet Club!

 Lock in your heating costs early before the heating season begins (if possible) and ask about the Pellet Club soon.